ds-04/cobbler_deploy/README.md

 **repos - can be removed** with use of **cobbler_removed_repos**, rationale is administrator may want to immediately remove ISO imported repos.<br>
 system - administrator removes manually, not done by this role - potential future enchancement remove hosts no longer found in ansible.<br>

+# Updating distros

+To update a distro simply edit the defaults file and add a new item.
+In the case of Debian netinst you'll also need to edit the debian specific variables.
+You can use tags appropriately to make the changes (be sure to run profiles too, as you'll want your kickstart/preseed file specified most likely), e.g.:

+__--tags=distros,profiles__

+or for Debian netinst

+__--tags=distros,debian_fix,profiles -e Deploy_debian=True__